Hive metastore privileges and securable objects (legacy)

-ANY FILEcan bypass the restrictions put on the catalog, databases, tables, and views by reading from the filesystem directly.
+ANY FILEcan bypass the restrictions put on the catalog, schemas, tables, and views by reading from the filesystem directly.

 SELECT: gives read access to an object.

-CREATE: gives ability to create an object (for example, a table in a database).
+CREATE: gives ability to create an object (for example, a table in a schema).

 MODIFY: gives ability to add, delete, and modify data to or from an object.

-USAGE: does not give any abilities, but is an additional requirement to perform any action on a database object.
+USAGE: does not give any abilities, but is an additional requirement to perform any action on a schema object.

 READ_METADATA: gives ability to view an object and its metadata.

-CREATE_NAMED_FUNCTION: gives ability to create a named UDF in an existing catalog or database.
+CREATE_NAMED_FUNCTION: gives ability to create a named UDF in an existing catalog or schema.